-A suburban housewife's world falls apart when her pornographer husband admits he's serially unfaithful to her, her daughter gets pregnant, and her son is suspected of being the foot-fetishist who's been breaking local women's feet.
+A suburban housewife's world falls apart when she finds that her pornographer husband is serially unfaithful to her, her daughter is pregnant, and her son is suspected of being the foot-fetishist who's been breaking local women's feet.

 Francine Fishpaw is an upper middle class suburban housewife in Baltimore.
-Unfortunately for this "good Christian woman", the money to support her lifestyle comes from her husband's porno theater, the neighbors are protesting, her son is the notorious "Baltimore Stomper", her daughter is knocked up by a local hoodlum, and her husband is having an affair with his secretary.Written by
+Unfortunately, the money to support her lifestyle comes from her husband's porno theater, the neighbors are protesting, her son is a "stomper", her daughter is knocked up by a local hoodlum, and her husband is having an affair.Written by

 Stephen J. LeBlanc <firstname.lastname@example.org>

 John Waters chose the Debbie Harry and Michael Kamen romantic song "The Best Thing" for Divine's Francine Fishpaw and Tab Hunter's Todd Tomorrow characters.
 It was sung by Bill Murray and lasts about one minute in the finished film.
 See more »